StellaaaNZ/vrchat_oscquery/README.md

 * Type: `_oscjson._tcp.local.`
 * Name: A string that ends with `._oscjson._tcp.local.`
   * Seems like a period is the only thing that's not allowed.
-I even used 🐌 successfully!
+I even used emojis successfully!
 * Address: The IP Address of the http server mentioned above.
 * Port: The Port of the http server mentioned above.